 Related reading: How to collect and store rainwater

 When it comes to food, you have two options: you store as much food as you can or/and you learn how to produce your own when the supplies run low.
 Storing food is a basic need of emergency preparedness and we store food for various reasons.
 Having a well-stocked pantry that can keep you alive for one year or more is not an unusual thing in these uncertain times.
 Storing food can be done on any budget and you just need the proper knowledge and the will to do it.
 Start today and avoid being trapped in the “I’ll start tomorrow” mindset.
-From this article you will learn about the best foods to hoard for when the power is out.
+From this article you will learn about the best foods to hoard for when you are forced to live without electricity.

 Producing your own food is another thing and it’s certainly not an easy tasks.
 From gardening to raising livestock, it all requires a lot of work and knowledge.
 There are all sorts of books on farming,hunting, fishing and other methods of procuring food.
 You can get them from the internet and build your own homestead library.
 It’s true that there are some shortcuts or ingenious methods like aquaponics and aeroponics , but they also require a particular knowledge in order to be efficient and exploited successfully.
 Regardless of how well you are prepared, a life without electricity will force you to go back to the old ways and produce or procure your own food.